gtamilse/ansible-lab/lg-2.md

 	- Proceed if ping succeeds.

 ### SSH into your Ansible server
-- SSH into your Ansible server
+- SSH into your Ansible server using any SSH client
-	- Use details provided
+	- IP address and credentials will be provided

 ### Verification
 - Execute the below from your Ansible Controller $ prompt